 The primary role of external audit is to report on the College's financial statements and to carry out such examination of the statements and underlying records and control systems as are necessary to reach their opinion on the statements and to report on the appropriate use of funds.
-Their duties will be in accordance with advice set out in the ACOP, and the Auditing Practices Board's statements of auditing standards.
+Their duties will be in accordance with advice set out in the framework and guide for external auditors and reporting accountants of colleges, and the Auditing Practices Board's statements of auditing standards.